yuyang339/cs140e-21spr/labs/0-blink/README.md

 --------------------------------------------------------------------------
 #### 2. Make sure you're able to install firmware, etc:

-You'll run a precompiled program (`part1/blink-pin20.bin`) on the pi and make sure it can blink pin 20.
+Now you'll run a precompiled program (`part1/blink-pin20.bin`) on the pi and make sure it can blink pin 20.

-Note: in the next assignment  when you develop your own remote bootloader (see next step), if your code is broken you'll need to use this SD card method to load a new version, so pay attention to how you do it on your computer.
+Note: next week when you develop your own remote bootloader (see next step) you have to use this SD card method repeatedly to load new versions, so pay attention to how you do it on your computer!

 Mechanically:
   1. Unplug the USB-TTY.
   2. Plug SD card into your computer and figure out where it's mounted.
-  3. As discussed in the `PRELAB`, copy all the files from class `firmware` directory onto the SD card (`cp firmware/* /<sdcard path>/`)
-  4. copy `part1/blink-pin20.bin` to the SD card as `kernel.img`.
-  5. type `sync` and then eject the SD card (don't just pull it out!  data may not be written out.)
+  3. As discussed in the `PRELAB`, copy all the files from class `firmware` directory onto the SD card.
+Then copy `part1/blink-pin20.bin` to the SD card as `kernel.img`.
+Then type `sync` and then eject the SD card (don't just pull it out!  data may not be written out.)

+     For me, this is:

+        % cp firmware/* /media/engler/0330-444/
+        % cp part1/blink-pin20.bin /media/engler/0330-444/kernel.img
+        % sync

-  6. connect the LED to GPIO20 and ground.
+  4. connect the LED to GPIO20 and ground.
      Use `docs/gpio.png` to figure out which this is.
-  7. Plug the SD card into your pi
+  5. Plug the SD card into your pi
-  8. Plug in the USB-TTY to your USB to power the pi.
+  6. Plug in the USB-TTY to your USB to power the pi.
 The pi will jump to whatever code is in `kernel.img`.

 The LED should be blinking.
 If you get this working, please help anyone